MartinLwx/cs-courses/README.md

 In this course, we will cover what makes Rust so unique and apply it to practical systems programming problems.

 **Topics include**: *traits* and *generics*; *memory safety*; *move semantics*; *borrowing*; *lifetimes*; *rich macro system*; *closures*; *concurrency*.

+#### Data structure and algorithms

+- [x] 6.006.
+Introduction to algorithms in [OCW](https://ocw.mit.edu/courses/6-006-introduction-to-algorithms-spring-2020/pages/syllabus/) 🎥🏷 - 📅`Spring-2020`

+This is an introductory course covering elementary data structures (**dynamic arrays, heaps, balanced binary search trees, hash tables**) and algorithmic approaches to solve classical problems (**sorting, graph searching, dynamic programming**).
+Introduction to mathematical modeling of computational problems, as well as common algorithms, algorithmic paradigms, and data structures used to solve these problems.
+Emphasizes the relationship between algorithms and programming, and introduces basic performance measures and analysis techniques for these problems.

+**Topics include**: *sorting*; *binary tree*; *binary heaps*; *bread-first search*; *depth-first search*; *Single source shortest path*; *All pairs shortest path*; *Dynamic programming*

 ### Data Science